krameshkrr/Emacs/README.md

 <h2>Eclim-workspace:</h2>
 Enabling easy way to open eclipse workspace through eclim.
 - Listing recent eclipse workspaces and allowing to choose from them
+- Unlock the workspace if its restricted to one instance
 - Starting eclimd for the workspace
 - Runs user defined hooks once eclims started.
 (Ex: you can project explorer for the workspace)